BigfufuOuO/COD_Experiments/README.md

 - Lab4: Single-cycle CPU
 - Lab5: Pipeline CPU

-**Note:** Experiment report was lost in another computer (not mine), though it submitted successfully.
+**Note:** Experiment report was lost in another computer (not mine), though it was submitted successfully.
 Thus a briefly introduction to these two lab is needed, which could be found in the filefold.
 ## Proceedings
 ### Vivado 2019.1